Thanksgiving deserves another day — it’s as simple as that.

 As in creatively working through leftovers and taking on a few only-at-the-holidays projects.
 Maybe finally try your hand at those candy wrapper pasta (then freeze them for Christmas Eve) or get a head start on cookie baking.
 And definitely make time to make eggnog.
 Because this weekend happens to be the perfect day to get started on a batch of “aged” eggnog, and to re-gather your crew for leftovers and more together time.

-Why You'll Want To Make Aged Eggnog
+Make Aged Eggnog

 Haven’t heard of aged eggnog?
 Well, now you have, and now things will never be the same come mid-December in your house.
 After a minimum of 14 days (some people age it for years!) in the fridge, this eggnog takes on a perfect smoothness, the sweetness mellows out, and the alcohol softens.